Students Build IndyCar Parts Using CNC Manufacturing Equipment

 There are thousands of parts that make up the complex, high-performance cars at the heart of IndyCar racing.
 And you might be surprised to know that many of them are smaller than a penny!
 They’re created on computerized equipment that’s driving the modern manufacturing world – and throughout the IndyCar season, students at Lincoln Tech in Indianapolis are at the forefront.

-This year, Lincoln Tech expanded its partnership with Schmidt Peterson Motorsports (SPM) to give students training for computerized manufacturing careers the chance to put their skills to the test, producing components for the SPM team.
-Using Computer Numerical Control (CNC) equipment provided by global leader Haas Automation, and working in the Gene Haas Center For Advanced Manufacturing on campus, students created parts for the alignment and inspection of Hinchcliffe’s #5 car at SPM’s Indianapolis facility.
+An associate sponsor of Arrow Schmidt Peterson Motorsports (ASPM) since 2017, Lincoln Tech has expanded the partnership to give students who are training for Computer Numerical Control (CNC) machining careers the chance to put their skills to the test.
+Using equipment provided by Haas Automation, students were tasked with producing components for the team.
+Working in the Gene Haas Center for Advanced Manufacturing at the Indianapolis campus, students created parts for the alignment and inspection of driver James Hinchcliffe’s #5 car.

-Along with Haas, the project was supported by Mitsubishi Materials US (MMUS), which provides cutting tools to the campus and also sponsors a classroom.
-MMUS has also created online educational models for Lincoln Tech students to supplement their hands-on practice with additional tutorials and exercises.
-Manufacturing software company MasterCam also played a key role.
-Students used MasterCam software along with blueprints and CAD models to program and operate the CNC machines, then inspected the parts post-production before providing them to SPM.
+Along with Haas, the project is supported by Mitsubishi Materials US (MMUS), which provides cutting tools to the campus and also sponsors a modern manufacturing classroom.
+MMUS also created online educational models for Lincoln Tech students to supplement their hands-on practice with additional tutorials and exercises.
+MasterCam, a leading software provider, also plays a key role.
+Students use MasterCam software along with blueprints and CAD models to program and operate the CNC machines, then inspect the parts in post-production before providing them to Arrow Schmidt Peterson Motorsports.